-Buying property in Brisbane continues to be a solid choice for investors seeking a combination of price growth and strong yields as well as owner-occupiers after value for money.
+Buying property in Brisbane continues to be a solid choice for expats living in UK, USA, Hong Kong, Singapore and other countries seeking a combination of price growth and strong yields as well as owner-occupiers after value for money.

 The Brisbane and entire South East Queensland region continues to see strong population growth, especially over the past 12 months on the back of many people choosing to move away from the larger cities.

 With median house prices also around half as much as Sydney, buying property and investing real estate in Brisbane is an appealing proposition for all types of property buyers.

 One of the major appeals of the Brisbane property market is the combination of strong price growth, coupled with higher rental yields.

 In places like Sydney and Melbourne, rental yields are at the lower end of the scale making it a more difficult place to invest.
 Many investors have shifted their focus north to the likes of Brisbane, which is seeing a surge in population and strong demand for housing.

 Over the past 12 months, house prices in many suburbs of Brisbane have seen double-digit growth and there are now many large banks such as ANZ, Westpac and NAB calling for the same rate of growth for the next 12 months as well.